2025 STARS Celebration

 Communication is vital to building community, but how effectively do we communicate about STARS?
 In this session we will learn strategies and practice communicating about STARS to varying audiences, including potential partners, colleagues, funders, and employers.

-Concurrent WorkshopInstitutionalizing STARS: Sustaining Engagement through Local Partnerships and Fundraising
+Concurrent WorkshopInstitutionalizing STARS: Sustaining Engagement through Activities, Local Partnerships, and Fundraising

 Each STARS Chapter adapts to the needs of its students and larger community via partnerships with campus activities, non-profit organizations, and local industry.
 In this interactive session, representatives from different chapters will provide insight into how their programs work, pitfalls to avoid, and tips for success.